floquation/OF-kva_interfaceProperties/README.md

 ### Recompile your solver

-Finally, it is also necessary to recompile the solver that you'd like to use.
+Finally, it is also necessary to recompile the solver that you'd like to use (or rather, to link your solver against my kva_interfaceProperties library).
 This library comes with a script that can automatically do this for you (on UNIX).

 #### Using the script